 So, to empty the list, you can use the vector() function but let’s see it in-depth in the following section.

-To create an empty list in R, use the vector() function.
-The vector() function takes two arguments: mode and length.
-The mode is, in our case, is a list, and length is the number of elements in the list, and the list ends up actually empty, filled with NULL.
+Using the vector() function, you can create an empty list in R. The vector() function takes two arguments: mode and length.
+The mode is a list, length is the number of elements in the list, and the list ends up empty, filled with NULL.

 len <- 5 empty_list <- vector(mode = "list", length = len) empty_list class(empty_list)